ndench/ndench.github.io/_posts/2018-08-05-my-journey-with-terraform-part-2.md

 everything else was manual (ie. S3 buckets, databases, redis, web instances, etc).
 However, we were using Packer to build custom AMI's, so it was pretty easy to bring up new instances by hand.
 The business had grown and our clients were starting to question our disaster recovery ability.
-There was only one dev who understood how our infrastructe held together and it would take him a few hours to re-create the entire stack if something went down.
+There was only one dev who understood how our infrastructure held together and it would take him a few hours to re-create the entire stack if something went down.

 ## What's next?